vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/vAde_bhAvaH.md

 #### सत्येऽनादरः
 > TRUTH should be searched inside if you really want not condemning others just for number of views.

 There is such a thing as objective truth.
-Eg. you can go and see for yourself if there is a "dhanAkarShaNa yantra" or a mAdhva inscription. shankara agreed with this.
+Eg. you can go and see for yourself if there is a "dhanAkarShaNa yantra" at tirupati or a mAdhva inscription in the kAnchi pillar. shankara agreed with this.

 ## मन्दता